CherryKitten/CharjaBox/docs/configuration.md

 # Configuration

 Configuration is done in multiple files in a group-specific subfolder of the `settings` folder.
-You should never touch the `settings/template` folder in normal use.
+By default the directory `settings/charjabox/` is used if you don't specify a different path.
+You should never touch the `settings/defaults/` folder in normal use.

+You only need to add the settings that you actually change to your settings folder.
+If you do this by copying the whole files over from `settings/defaults/` or by creating your own files with just the variables you need is up to you.
+Every file ending in `.yml` inside of `settings/$YOURSETTINGS` will be recognized by CharjaBox.

 If you use CharjaBox to set up multiple servers, you can use different settings folders for every server.

 To do this, set different hostnames or groups for your different servers in your [Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-hosts-and-groups) and create
 `host_vars/$HOSTNAME` or `group_vars/$GROUPNAME` files for each server/group.

-In those files you can change the `charjabox_settings_path` variable and create a copy of `settings/template` inside of `settings/` with the same name as the variable.
+In those files you can change the `charjabox_settings_path` variable and set your settings in a folder inside of `settings/` with the same name as the variable.

 ## General